kuir-juach/Time-Series-Forecasting/README.md

 **Best Performing Model**

--After multiple experiments with different architectures, the following model demonstrated the best performance in minimizing RMSE and maintaining generalization.
+After multiple experiments with different architectures, the following model demonstrated the best performance in minimizing RMSE and maintaining generalization.

 **LSTM Architecture**